krishnasrikard/IIT-Hyderabad-Semester-Courses/README.md

 #### EE 2350 -- DSP

-We will try basic methods of Sampling of a Signal.
+We will try basic methods of Sampling,Quantisation and Filtering of a Signal.